-Progress:A grant was approved by the SWAC SMIP to offset costs of upgrading this culvert, and correcting its perched condition.
-Survey has been commenced.
-It is anticipated that upstream and/or downstream grading will be required to meet slope requirements within the culvert
+Progress: A grant was approved by the SWAC SMIP to offset costs of upgrading this culvert, and correcting its perched condition.

+Survey, design and permitting have commenced, with construction planned for the summer of 2013.
+It is anticipated that upstream and/or downstream grading will be required to meet slope requirements within the culvert and prevent the culvert from being perched.

-D. Schoharie Watershed Stream Crossing/Culvert Design: A second component to the E/O workshop above is setting aside \$50,000 for engineered design services on retainer to work with towns to ensure prioritized culverts are designed properly.
+D. Schoharie Watershed Stream Crossing/Culvert Design: A second component to the E/O workshop above (Schoharie Watershed Stream Crossing Workshop) is setting aside \$50,000 for engineered design services on retainer to work with towns to ensure prioritized culverts are designed properly.

-GCSWCD Staff: Flack, Hellinga
+GCSWCD Staff: Flack, Education & Outreach Coordinator